 Summary – The Types of Horse Racing

-As you can see there is a huge variety in the type of horse racing enjoyed in the UK & Ireland.
+As you can see, there is a massive variety in the type of horse racing enjoyed in the UK & Ireland.

-The main distinction is between flat and jumps racing but as explored you can see within those “codes” they are lots of various distinctions.
+The main distinction is between flat and jumps racing, but as explored, you can see within those “codes” there are lots of various distinctions.

-We hope that you have found this guide useful!
-Follow us on social media or more great articles, including our ‘What to wear at the races’ guide.
+We hope that you have found this helpful guide!
+Follow us on social media for more great articles, including our ‘What to wear at the races’ guide.